diffbot/docs/docs/kg-ont-creativework.md

 * **Example:**
 ```
 {
-	"plotSummary": "A profile of Canadian singer-songwriter Joni Mitchell, and how her music evolved from personal folk into pop, jazz and avant-garde."
+	"plotSummary": "Meet Althea Gibson, the first African American to play and win at Wimbledon and the U.S. Nationals."
 }
 ```
 ### podCategories